The conclusion of the Queensland Sexual Health Research Fund (SHRF)

 Share the link to this page with others to keep them informed

-There were many highlights and success stories across the 19 projects funded, including an 18-month project led by Dr Judith Dean, titled HIV prevention knowledge, attitudes, and practices among young Queenslanders: Informing PrEP Access for ‘at risk’ youth.
+There were many highlights and success stories across the 19 projects funded, including an 18-month project led by Dr Judith Dean, titled HIV prevention knowledge, attitudes, and practices among young Queenslanders: Informing PrEP Access for ‘at risk’ youth

-Results of this study are still in review, but early analysis identified six broad things that influence PrEP access and uptake: HIV and PrEP awareness; concerns and experiences of side-effects; HIV risk perception; difficulties with healthcare systems; costs and healthcare providers; parental influence; and HIV and PrEP related stigma.
+Results of this study are still in review, but early analysis identified six broad themes that influence PrEP access and uptake: HIV and PrEP awareness; concerns and experiences of side-effects; HIV risk perception; difficulties with healthcare systems; costs and healthcare providers; parental influence; and HIV and PrEP related stigma.

 Researchers also identified three key areas to facilitate improved access to PrEP for young people: greater universal promotion of PrEP; education through school and the broader community; and improved access to healthcare and medications with strategies to address the barriers linked to cost.